0xdln1/dorker/README.md

 python3 dorker.py -f 'FILE-WITH-DORKS' -o output.txt
 ```

+> This script by default runs in headless mode

 > If you dont want banner every time just comment the Line 116

 ## Usage gif